 So here's my solution.
 If you are a game-skipper, a homeless transient without a place to rest your head, or someone who will never see the max-level of any game, continue to enjoy what you do.
 Forget any "goals" other than to have fun and explore.
 But -- and this is a very big but -- spend a little money if you can.
 If you spent a month in a game before moving on, try to pay the developer back some.

-Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
+After all, you got all those hours of fun for free, so you might as well give something back.
+And please, don't ask if anyone wants to see your spider bite.Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
 Leave it to Beau Hindman to talk about the games you didn't know you wanted!
 Have an idea for a subject or a killer new game that no one has heard of?
 Send it to email@example.com!